 Pygmy Goat Guide

-Similarly, by spending some time with the pygmy goat, you also create a connection and strong bond, which would help you to enjoy the companionship of your pet.
+Similarly, by spending some time with your pygmy goats, you also create a connection and strong bond.